thangckt/thangckt.github.io/docs/cluster/compiling/1_LAMMPS.md

 !!! note

     - include these OPTIONS in Cmake command, to build package-lib automatically:
-    - python > 3.7.12 require to update GCC-conda=11: `conda install -c conda-forge libstdcxx-ng=11 libgcc-ng=11 libgfortran-ng=11`.
-But dont use this to void requiring higher GLIBC.
+    - python > 3.7.12 require to update GCC-conda=11: `conda install -c conda-forge gcc=11 gxx=11`.
+But don't use this to void requiring higher GLIBC.
 Also, `zlib=1.2.12` require GLIBC=2.14.
     - To void hidden libs by conda, need to downgrade libs versions in conda < libs in linux system.
 So that to void these errors, use `conda install -c conda-forge libgcc-ng=7 zlib=1.2.8 python=3.7.12`
     - Do not use GCC-11 to avoid error: Dwarf Error: found dwarf version '5', use: export CFLAGS='-gdwarf-4 -gstrict-dwarf' not solve this error
     - install openBLAS for LAPACK and BLAS, so need load GSL